mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 So finally, Gandhi was killed.
 But he forgave.
 That’s a martyr, in a deep sense.

 Maybe I can accept my death.
-But emotionally, I cannot accept death. *[He laughs.]* But as a whole, I can accept it.
+Emotionally, I cannot accept death. *[He laughs.]* But as a whole, I can accept it.
 So part of my body, you know, my mind, consciousness, is screaming, “No, I don’t [accept death].”
 But as a whole, I can accept it.
 Because, [there is] no excuse.
 [It’s not giving up], you know?

 Do you have more questions? *[He laughs.]*